wooshrow/course-python/README.md

 1. Download this course-repository to your laptop.
 For example you [can download its zip here](https://github.com/wooshrow/course-python/archive/refs/heads/main.zip).

-1. Install **Python 3.x** from https://www.python.org/ , at least version 3.7.
+1. Install **Python 3.x** from https://www.python.org/ , at least version 3.9.
 The latest now is 3.10.

-    To check if you have the right version, open a **Command Line Interface (CLI)**, and do:
+    To check if you have the right version, open a **Command Line Interface (CLI)** (also called 'Command Prompt' in Windows), and do one of these:

     `python3 --version`

+    `python --version`

     Check if you also get `pip3`, which is Python's official package manager; you need this for installing packages which are not in the standard Python distributions (for example data-science related packages).
 To check if you have pip3, do this in your CLI: